wavefrontHQ/docs/pages/doc/ingestion_policies.md

 summary: Monitor usage with ingestion policies, usage dashboards, and alerts.
 ---

-In addition to the dashboard for monitoring your [overall usage](examine_usage.html), Tanzu Observability by Wavefront supports ingestion policies for monitoring usage by particular accounts, groups, sources, metric namespaces, and point tags.
-For example, it might be valuable to understand the ingestion rates by the different teams or by the different sources and manage their consumption, cost, overage, etc.
+In addition to the dashboard for monitoring your [overall usage](examine_usage.html), Tanzu Observability by Wavefront supports ingestion policies for monitoring usage by particular accounts, groups, sources, metric namespaces, or point tags.
+For example, it might be valuable to understand the ingestion rates of the different teams in your organization or by the different sources and manage their consumption, cost, overage, etc.

 By creating an ingestion policy, you group a set of accounts, groups, sources, metric namespaces, or point tags.
 Optionally, you can set a PPS limit associated with an alert.
-After you created an ingestion policy, you can start monitoring the policy PPS usage per [billing period](glossary.html#b) from the ingestion policy dashboard, which shows:
+After you create an ingestion policy, you can start monitoring the policy PPS usage per [billing period](glossary.html#b) from the ingestion policy dashboard, which shows:
-- the P95 PPS usage out of the limit, if configured
+- The P95 PPS usage out of the limit, if configured
-- the month-over-month percentage change in the PPS usage
+- The month-over-month percentage change in the PPS usage
-- the hourly PPS usage
+- The hourly PPS usage
-- the accounts that ingest most data
+- The accounts that ingest most data
-- the usage by ingestion mechanism (proxy and direct ingestions)
+- The usage by ingestion mechanism (proxy and direct ingestions)
-- the usage by ingestion type (time series, histograms, and delta counters)
+- The usage by ingestion type (time series, histograms, and delta counters)

 {% include note.html content="All users can view the ingestion policies.
 Only Super Admin users can create, edit, and delete ingestion policies."%}